Jtrinh3/CS-428---Project-3---Preserve-Your-Kingdom/docs/index.md

 ---

+## What we learned
+Project two was our main goal that drove us to start this project since Unity didn't seem that bad to work with.
+We wanted to work on a more coding focus project than project 2 also.
+During this project, we learned about public declarations for classes so that we can make modules or our own "prefabs" rather than repeat code too often.
+This greatly sped up developement time and also optimize the program in the sense that it does not need to do a search for the object by name every time.
+Enemies incorporated this by having a target object to home in on.
+The item spawner also use this to clone a wand by instantiating whatever object we set it to.
+Modulating codes definitely takes some effort but saves so much time in the long run.

 ## Potential Improvements Planned
 With the timespan we had, we felt we finish a rough skeleton of how the game will be, but we didn't get to implement everything to consider it a complete game as there's a lot of thing room for improvements.
 Some of the things we wanted to add are listed below.